MattiasPernhult/people_density/camera/README.md

 ## Camera
-This program will detect if there is motion in a specific place.
+This code will detect if there is motion in a specific place by using a video.

 ![](http://i.giphy.com/xTcnSSs4mejxRvId8I.gif)